 Named after King Edward VII, Port Edward was incorporated on June 29, 1966 when the Order-in-Council was signed by the Lieutenant Governor.

-The Port Edward townsite was laid out in 1908 when the Grand Trunk Railway decided to expand their operations to the North Coast of British Columbia.
-Speculators began to purchase large blocks of land in the area, however, Charles M. Hays (Grand Trunk's President) put plans for Port Edward on hold when he ran his railway to Kaien Island instead.
+The Grand Trunk Railway decided to expand their operations to the North Coast of British Columbia in 1908.
+They laid out the townsite of Port Edward at that time.
+Speculators began to purchase large blocks of land in the area, however, Charles M. Hays (Grand Trunk’s President) put plans for Port Edward on hold when he ran his railway to Kaien Island instead.
 This site became known as Prince Rupert.
-Port Edward was put on the map during WWI when it was used as a military base, and since then, fishing, pulp, and paper have sustained it.

-The Nelson family moved to the area in 1909 from Tromso, Norway and within the decade they were fully immersed in the fishing industry.
+The Nelson family moved to the area in 1909 from Tromso, Norway.
+They became fully immersed in the fishing industry within the decade.
 Nelson Bros.
 Fisheries Ltd pioneered in the field of long-distance fish packing on the coast, and by the early 1960s, Port Edward had become the largest fish processing area in the North.
 Inclusions were the installations of BC Packers evaporator plant in 1949, crab canning equipment in 1953, a clam operation in 1959 and a shrimp operation in 1961.